 Listen to what others are saying and share.
-You may not have your own thoughts yet but sharing the ideas of others, good or different, shows interest and helps cement what’s important to you.
+You may not have your own thoughts yet.
+It’s ok to share other people’s ideas, either good or different.
+When you do this, you are showcasing what’s important to you.

 Where are you listening for information and trends?

-- Industry newsletters, SmartBrief, Google blogs or AllTop by topic (learn about these here)
+- Subscribe to industry newsletters, SmartBrief or AllTop (learn about these here)

 - Follow your favorite blogs/newsfeeds using Feed.ly (learn how to use Feed.ly here)

 - Networking groups